fnagel/t3extblog/Documentation/UpgradeGuide/Index.rst

 * Now using namespaces for ViewHelpers, make sure to adjust your template references

+* ViewHelper namespace in default templates has changed.
+Be careful!

 * RenderPreview ViewHelper has been removed as no longer needed.